jtw011/Module-2/README.md

 # Overview
-* This assignment is to help my team with pygame for our project and improve my knowledge of
+* This assignment is to help me help my team with pygame for our project and improve my knowledge of pygame.
 * This is a basic snake game played with the arrow keys.
 You can't hit the sides and you try to get the block in the screen to get bigger by one block.